Skip to main content

 Does Ecosia really plant trees when you search?

-Ecosia says 80% of its advertising profits are used to plant trees.
-The total money spent on this is listed every month on its website.
+The total money spent on planting trees is listed every month on its website.
 Ecosia pays partners across the globe to plant trees and bring forests back to life, through activities like firefighting and regeneration.
 Partner names are made public, as is the amount of funding sent to them.

 It’s estimated to take about 45 searches for Ecosia to generate the revenue for a tree to be planted.
 As mentioned before though, if you don’t click on ads you’re not making Ecosia money, so you’re not helping to plant trees.
 (And random ad clicking doesn’t work, according to the Ecosia website!)